 Register to vote

-Your name must be on the electoral register if you want to vote in the next local elections in Sandwell on Thursday 2 May 2019.
+Your name must be on the electoral register if you want to vote in an election.

 You will need your National Insurance number and your date of birth - it only takes five minutes.

 - You are not automatically registered to vote, even if you pay council tax or if you have registered to use other council services.
 And if you're not registered, you cannot vote.

 - Being on the electoral register is required for getting a mortgage and other financial credit.

 - It also improves your access to welfare benefits and gives you choices - for example, being on the electoral register will help if you apply for a mobile phone contract.

 - You only have to re-register when you change your name and/or address.

 - If you know someone who needs to register but who hasn't got access to the internet, please tell them they can use the self-serve computers at any library or at the One Stop Shop at Sandwell Council House in Oldbury.
 Or they can call the electoral services team on 0121 569 3244.